ChiaraSapo/exp-rob-assignment3/README.md

 # Folders
 # worlds
 - house2.world (given, slightly modified): simulation with a custom-built world: an environment divided into 6 rooms.
 In each room, there is a ball of a different colour.
 Each colour is therefore associated to a different room.
-The has an initial position of: x = -5.0, y = 8.0, and with a yaw of -1.57 rad.
+The robot has an initial position of: x = -5.0, y = 8.0, and with a yaw of -1.57 rad.

 # launch
 - exp3.launch: sets my params, launches the other useful launch files